ggjy/FastMIM.pytorch/README.md

 The object detection task in this repo is baesd on [MMDet](https://github.com/open-mmlab/mmdetection), [ViDet](https://github.com/facebookresearch/detectron2/tree/main/projects/ViTDet) and [Swin-Transformer-Object-Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).

 The semantic segmentation task in this repo is baesd on [MMSeg](https://github.com/open-mmlab/mmsegmentation) and [BEiT](https://github.com/microsoft/unilm/tree/master/beit).

-### Citation

-If you find this project useful in your research, please consider cite:

 ### License